KtorZ/_blog_/_posts/2015-10-26-titanium,_alloy_and_es6.markdown

 ### Create destination folder

 Assuming we're now in a *Titanium* root project folder (the one that has the `tiapp.xml` file).
-In order to compile without disturbing the existing sources, we will ask babel to transcompile the project `app/` folder into a new one, let's call it `.app/` so it is hidden and nobody cares about what is happening with this one.
+In order to compile without disturbing the existing sources, we will ask *Babel* to transcompile the project `app/` folder into a new one, let's call it `.app/` so it is hidden and nobody cares about what is happening with this one.
 In that folder, add three folders `controllers` and `lib/babel`.
 Then, put a blank file `index.js` within the folder `controllers` (this is the